CS571-F25/p15/README.md

 - Frontend: Vite, React, React Router, Leaflet, and context-based state for auth, map, content, and regions.
 - Backend: Express with JSON persistence, rotating backups, uploads, and Supabase/Google/local auth.
-- Netlify functions: Set `VITE_API_BASE_URL=/.netlify/functions/api` so the frontend hits the serverless API entry.
+- Netlify functions: Keep `VITE_API_BASE_URL=/api` and rely on the Netlify redirect in `netlify.toml` to proxy calls into the serverless API.

 ## How it works (frontend)